kelinguistics/OLD-kelinguistics.github.io/_pages/about.md

 ---

 I'm a fourth-year Ph.D. candidate studying [Linguistics at Georgetown University](https://linguistics.georgetown.edu/).
-I am advised by [Dr. Jennifer Nycz](http://www.jennifernycz.com/).

 Before coming to Georgetown, I earned an MA in Slavic Linguistics at The Ohio State University, where I also indepedently taught Russian language courses for two years.
 My master's thesis investigated the social perceptions of non-native accents in Russian.